salmonkarp/tp/docs/DeveloperGuide.md

 ### Sorting students
 1. Sorting students while all students are being shown

     1. Prerequisites: Have at least 2 students in the list.
-Sorting only 1 person is not meaningful.
+Sorting only 1 student is not meaningful.

     1. Test case: `sort name`<br>
        Expected: Students are sorted in alphabetical order by name.